gbv/daia/daia.md

 ### available {.unnumbered}

-An **available** is a JSON object with the following optional fields:
+An **available** service is a JSON object with the following optional fields:

 name        type            description
 ----------- --------------- --------------------------------------------------